 What it looked like

-On Wednesday October 25, we saw people of all ages from neighborhoods across the city modelling a behavior we often say we need more of.
+We saw people of all ages from neighborhoods across the city modelling a behavior we often say we need more of.
 We smiled in the park, shook hands with strangers, talked to each about the most challenging issues facing our community, and shared those ideas with each over the course of the day.

 We all made a decision to show up, and to attend to each other.
 We showed we already have what it takes to cultivate a network of common respect, where we value each other more than the physical and invisible barriers built to keep us apart.